nathangiusti/Power-BI-Sample-VC-Repo/readme.md

 ## [deploy_dataset_to_test.yaml](.github/workflows/deploy_dataset_to_test.yaml)

 This workflow deploys a dataset to our test workspace on creation of a pull request.
-Similar to reports you must create a configuraion file to map folder names to workspace urls.
+Similar to reports you must create a configuration file to map folder names to workspace urls.
 The format is different than the config file for reports.
-See the sameple [here](.github/config/test_dataset_deploy.yaml)
+See the sample [here](.github/config/test_dataset_deploy.yaml)

 If reports and datasets are being version controlled in the same repo, you will need to create a separate folder to house your datasets in order to prevent confusion with other json files in the repo.
 Pass that folder as an argument to the workflow.
 If datasets are in their own repo, they require only the workspace folders.